 Second, this type of opioid actually causes changes in the way your brain works.
 That leads your body to become physically dependent on this highly addictive drug, which means you can begin to experience very uncomfortable and sometimes dangerous withdrawal symptoms when you stop using the drug.

 Third, many people are lacing this narcotic drug with fentanyl.
 Fentanyl is cheaper than pure heroin, so it drives up profit margins for drug dealers.
-But fentanyl is even more addictive and volatile, so this new trend is contributing to more deadly overdoses and an increased likelihood of addiction for those who try heroin.
+But fentanyl is even more addictive and volatile, so this new trend is contributing to more deadly overdoses, co-occurring disorders, and an increased likelihood of addiction for those who try heroin.

 Because of these and other factors, it can be almost impossible for someone to quit using addictive drugs on their own.
-That makes the role of an addiction treatment center extremely important in helping individuals break free of addiction and retrain their brain to support a sober lifestyle.
+That makes the role of a heroin addiction treatment center extremely important in helping individuals overcome addiction and retrain their brain to support a sober lifestyle.

-What to Expect From a Drug Rehab Treatment Center
+What to Expect From a North Carolina Heroin Rehab Treatment Center

 Addiction is unique to every individual.
 You didn’t follow the same path into addiction as someone else, and that means the path out of the cycle won’t look the same for you as it does for other people.
 Because of this, rehab and treatment look slightly different for every person.
 But there are proven best practices, and you can expect certain things when you seek rehab treatment.